 Accommodation in Concord

-Travelocity's comprehensive Concord lodging page is just what you need if you and your family are planning a trip to the area.
-You better book early though, since there are very few accommodations on offer.
+Travelocity's helpful Concord lodging page is just what you need if you're heading off to the area.
+You're advised to book early, since there are only a handful of accommodation options on offer.

-The best accommodation possibilities for your Concord trip include the Best Western At Historic Concord and Concord's Colonial Inn.
+The Best Western At Historic Concord and Concord's Colonial Inn are possible choices in this area.